Blended Workforce

 A blended workforce consists of a mix of permanent full-time jobs, part-time, temporary employment, consultants, and freelancers on various contracts.
 Blended workforces, according to some, promote diversity in the workplace.
 They also provide employers choices if the economic climate deteriorates – freelancers, for example, may be fired without the redundancy consultations or pay that comes with permanent workers.

-Benefits of a Blended Workforce
+Benefits of a blended workforce:

 • Addressing short-term demands for advanced skill sets is one of the most important drivers of a mixed workforce.
 When a new project necessitates expertise that is not part of the company’s full-time knowledge base, you may need to hire temporary staff.